aeghprs/aegh-smoothie/README.md

 In order to run this code clone this repo to your device and install all dependencies with command : npm install

 It runs on localhost:3000.

+It a site i made for my learning of authenication during my initial days.